Shyam-Sundar-Jayakumar/Shyam-Sundar-Jayakumar.github.io/_profile/project/tilt-wing.md

-A unique fixed wing configured UAV, with the capablities of tilting its wing to transition between fixed wing and multirotor configuration with respect to its mission profile
+A unique fixed wing configured UAV, with the capablities of tilting its wing to transition between fixed wing and multirotor configuration with respect to its mission profile.